Glycemic Index of Millet porridge

 What is the glycemic index of Millet porridge?

-Millet porridge has a glycemic index (GI) of 70, which is classified as high GI.
-With a medium GI of 70, Millet porridge provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Millet porridge has a glycemic index of 70, which is classified as high GI.
+This means it has a rapid impact on blood sugar levels.

 What is the glycemic load of Millet porridge?